LiangyingYin/BayesianNetwork/README.md

 # Getting started
 # Simulation
-The code is available under the Simulation folder.
+The code for simulations is available under the Simulation folder.

 # Applications
-The code is available under the Application folder.
-Due to privacy issues, the original data from UK Biobank is not provided here.
+The code for real data applcations(UK Biobank data) is available under the Application folder.
+UK biobank data is available to any researchers who formally apply for the data.
+However, the data is not publicly available due to privacy concerns.

 In order to use BN-GWAS to identify gene-phenotype network for trait of interest, you need to separately infer the gene-gene, gene-outcome network first, then merge them into a complete gene-phenotype network.